vr0nsky/pagelinks/README.md

 count which pages receime more links

-create graphica representation of links
+create graphical representation of links

 ....